Modern Slavery Statement

 Raw materials such as glass, metals and minerals used in the Inhixa administration device

-This engagement will continue, as will our commitment to strengthening the modern slavery provision within our contracts.
+This engagement will continue, as will our commitment to strengthening the modern slavery provision within our company systems, processes and activities.

 TECHDOW, therefore, believes that the risk of slavery within its operations and supply chain is low and that risk areas are subject to suitable levels of direct and independent monitoring.